steven4354/CryptoBase/README.md

 # CryptoBase Source Code

-A Dashboard for All Your Cryptocurrencies
+A Dashboard for All Your Cryptocurrencies.
+Allows you to see news articles from around the web on specifically all the ones you have invested in.
+Also tracks the prices of cryptocurrencies and constantly updates a list of all the available cryptocurrencies available for purchase.

 ## Demo